A White Sport Coat and a Pink Crustacean

 A White Sport Coat and a Pink Crustacean is the third studio album by American singer-songwriter Jimmy Buffett.
 It was released on June 4, 1973, as his first album for Dunhill.
-It was the first album to feature Buffett's trademark mustache.

 The title of the album is a play on the country song "A White Sport Coat and a Pink Carnation" by Marty Robbins, and it contains several of what later became Buffett's most popular songs.
-The album was recorded at outlaw country singer Tompall Glaser's studio in Nashville, Tennessee.
-It marks the first reference to Buffett's backup band as "The Coral Reefer Band" and is the first album on which long-time Reefers Michael Utley and Greg "Fingers" Taylor play.
+The album was recorded at outlaw country singer Tompall Glaser's recording studio in Nashville, Tennessee.
+It marks the first reference to Buffett's backup band as "The Coral Reefer Band" and is the first album on which long-time Coral Reefers Michael Utley and Greg "Fingers" Taylor play.

 Chart performance

 The album reached number 43 on the Billboard Top Country Albums chart, but did not make the Billboard 200 album chart, his last major release not to make that chart.
 The single of "The Great Filling Station Holdup" reached number 58 on the Billboard Hot Country Singles chart and "Grapefruit Juicy Fruit" was number 23 on the Billboard Easy Listening chart.